Skip to main content

 Generated image

-A complete, self-contained derivation synthesising the kinetic, fluid dynamics, EFT, and thermodynamic/irreversibility perspectives on bulk viscosity of the vacuum in an expanding FLRW universe.
+So, let us complete, self-contained derivation synthesising the kinetic, fluid dynamics, EFT, and thermodynamic/irreversibility perspectives on bulk viscosity of the vacuum in an expanding FLRW universe.

 1. Kinetic Derivation: Momentum Flux Across Layers